OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 If you would like to cancel your account or delete your User Personal Information, you may do so in your user profile.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile (within reason) within 90 days.
 You may contact GitHub Support to request the erasure of the data we process on the basis of consent within 30 days.

 After an account has been deleted, certain data, such as contributions to others' repositories and comments in others' issues, will remain.
-However, we will delete or deidentify your personal information, including your user name and email address, from the author field (see https://github.com/ghost).
+However, we will delete or deidentify your personal information, including your user name and email address, from the author field of issues, pull requests, and comments by associating them with the ghost user.

+The email address you have supplied via your Git commit settings will always be associated with your commits in the Git system.
+If you chose to make your email address private, you should also update your Git commit settings.
+We are unable to change or delete data in the Git commit history — the Git software is designed to maintain a record — but we do enable you to control what information you put in that record.

 Our use of cookies and tracking Cookies